Basic Usage Tutorial

 Kart provides a simple method to undo the changes you’ve made since your

-last commit, called reset
+last commit, called restore

 .